Food business registration

 You need to cancel your registration if you are no longer operating or are selling your business.
 You can do this by emailing Council's Health Services Unit.

-Before you sell your business, you can ask Council to inspect it.
-After this inspection, they can write a current condition report.
+Before you sell your business, you can ask Council to conduct a pre-sale inspection.

 This pre-sale inspection will focus on structural, maintenance and cleaning matters.